-As the past year caused us to slow down we became even more acutely aware of every person’s impact on our beautiful planet.
+As the past few years caused us to slow down we became even more acutely aware of every person’s impact on our beautiful planet.
 We have really brought into focus what we can do at Apolina to improve our ways and lessen our impact.
 We are big believers that each small step makes a difference – being mindful with our choices and striving for continuous improvement is key.
 Our sustainability efforts are very much ongoing, but we are pleased to share some positive changes we have made, and are making.

 REUSE OF EXCESS FABRICS